asnaencorerpg/asnaencorerpg.github.io/dox/REPLACE_Function.md

 ### Returns
-**&lt;stringVal&gt;** contains the character string produced by inserting a replacement string into the source string, starting at the position specified and replacing the specified number of characters. **** The returned value is varying length if the source string or replacement string are varying length, or if the start position or source length to replace are variables.
+**<stringVal>** contains the character string produced by inserting a replacement string into the source string, starting at the position specified and replacing the specified number of characters. **** The returned value is varying length if the source string or replacement string are varying length, or if the start position or source length to replace are variables.
 Otherwise, the result is fixed length.

 ### Example